vanlehn/seatr/README.md

 ## MongoDB
 - Location of the configuration file: /etc/mongo.conf
    bindIp is comment out to allow any computers to connect to the server.

+## Apache Log4j
+- Log files can be found in tomcat/logs/seatr.log